 Since site structure is also a major component of SEO, it only makes sense to consider accessibility and SEO together.
 In fact, there’s so much overlap between these two disciplines it’s becoming difficult to talk about one without the other.

 When you start viewing things this way, it means you can’t avoid considering people with disabilities when designing websites and writing content.
 It’s not something you do at the end of the process but from the beginning.
 Integrating accommodations for people with disabilities into your workflow will always be a worthwhile effort.
 But that doesn’t mean it’s easy.
 If it was, everyone would have an accessible site already.

-UserWay is working to make the process painless for everyone, from web developers to content writers to end-users.
-One way we’re doing that is through an AI-powered accessibility widget that can make any site ADA & WCAG Compliant.
+UserWay makes the process easier for everyone, from web developers to content writers to end-users.
+We do this through an AI-Powered Accessibility Widget that can make any site more compliant with ADA & WCAG standards.

 What Does an Accessible Website Look Like?

 The overlap between accessibility and SEO has never been greater.
 As many experts predicted, Google began to focus more on user experience rather than just the text on a web page.
 While this was rumoured for years, it came to fruition when Google’s Page Experience Update went fully into effect in March 2022.

 Does Google’s 2022 Page Experience Update Include Accessibility?

 This update factored in page experience metrics such as LCP, FID, CLS, and other core web vitals into Google’s search algorithm.
 While the update does not specify accessibility, good user experience and web accessibility are one in the same.